People Spill The Time They Obeyed The Rules To Execute Revenge

 Scolded me for interrupting my senior and talking out of turn and not knowing enough about the company to even talk in a meeting.
 Also, to keep my gob shut and open it only when asked to.
 Fair enough.
 Guess I was just there to look after the small jobs.

 The meeting finishes and I keep out of his way for the rest of the day.

 Just before my shift gets over GG company drops the purchase order for their part.
 I saw it, read it, and as I wasn’t qualified enough, decided to send it to my manager.
 Now company policy dictates you to let me know about overtime at least an hour before my shift gets over.
 Me being “incompetent,” “forgot” to send the schedule to the manager until a few minutes before the overtime deadline just to be safe.

 I knew the delivery was for two days later, so they had to get going early.
 The manager starts barking orders.
 Trek me to wait over time, I refuse, mention the company policy and get scarce from his usual working space.
 There was some commotion around there but my shift got over.
 I go home, sleep, come back to work the other day knowing that it was going to be a long day with a probable double shift for me.

-I came prepared with the provisions.
+You people are smart enough, you know where this is going, so here’s wrapping it up fast.
 Before I left, they couldn’t find the tool they needed for the job, hence the commotion.
 The operator who kept it there was fired and the company knowing that they did it in bad faith didn’t call him for the location.
 I come back the next day, they still haven’t found it.

 They have started developing the tool from scratch and had to call in the tool designers.
 They obviously had no idea that I knew it, we wouldn’t be here if my manager had simply asked me.
 But I was to open my mouth only when asked to.
 So I didn’t tell them.
 I called the operator and told him to tell the company that he kept the tool in place just in case.

 The day gets by smoothly for me until lunch when the manager suddenly sees me.
 He tells me I’m working a double shift and I say okay.
 He didn’t ask me about the tool.
 I said nothing.
 This was yesterday by the way.
 The tool they made breaks down within an hour.
 The hunt for the old tool begins.

+I keep working on the rest of the production line.
+My first shift gets over.
+They have looked under every stone in the factory.
 It’s almost midnight.
 Everybody is tired.
 My manager hadn’t slept since the order came in.
 Now it’s apparent the order wouldn’t be completed but they still keep on searching.
 Now to the point that I’m writing this in real-time.
 I slept in my office, a nice six hours.

 The manager was too busy to notice me.
 Woke up and got ready to leave.
 But decide against it.
 The delivery was supposed to be at 9:30 am today.
 It’s 3:30 pm now.
 They have told the customer they won’t be able to deliver due to lack of raw material.
 Probably lost a customer.

 The manager hasn’t slept in two days.
 I’ve completed almost three shifts and would be paid double for the overtime.
-I have just come from the manager’s cabin.
-This is how it went.

 Me- May I come in sir?